sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

 architecture tasks (Makefile, project-composer, etc..) and some modules for useful code.

-Also you can find inside many utilities to help writing tests, some internal scripts and management commands.
+It provides many utilities to help writing tests, some internal scripts and management commands.

+And finally it publishes two useful views:

+* ``/project-globals/`` display a page to expose all available site variables (like site domain, site name, media directory url, etc..) that you can use in templates.
+All of these variables are built from an internatl context processor;
+* ``/stack-info/`` display a page to expose all package versions installed in both backend and frontend;

+These views are restricted to the admin status of authenticated users.

 .. _project_backend_newapp: